SebastianoF/matrix_expmv/README.md

 Taste 6:
 complex (conjugates) eigenvalues with zero real part (circles).
-These are also elements of the Lie algebra se2
+These are elements of the Lie algebra se2

 See test_generator_class_division to see the four classes of ode